 - Other types of damage

 It’s a good place to start looking into a car before you buy it.
-If the vehicle history report has some suspicious items that warrant a closer look, then you can get a paid CARFAX report through the dealership, the owner, or buying one directly.
+If the vehicle history report has some suspicious items that warrant a closer look, then you can get a paid CARFAX report through the dealership, the owner, or you can buy one directly.

 4. Free motor vehicle safety recall tool